timhtheos/nginx-dynamic-server-block/README.md

 ## Manual installation

-1. Copy `dynamic` file into your nginx' sites-available directory that is usually found in `/etc/nginx/sites-available` directory.
+1. Copy `dynamic` file into your nginx' `sites-available` directory that is usually found in `/etc/nginx/sites-available`.

   ```
   $ cd /etc/nginx/sites-available